instagibbs/bolts/XX-eltoo-peer-protocol.md

         - MUST MUST send a `warning` and close the connection, or send an `error` and fail the channel.
     - otherwise MUST respond with a `update_signed_ack` message of their own.
-    - MUST consider the transaction as final
+    - MUST consider the transaction as committed by the sender

 #### Rationale

 HTLCs outputs do not require signatures by the offerer, which is why only a single signature for update transactions is required at this stage.
+Settlement transactions use a covenant commitment, therefore they do not require another signature as well.

 ### Finalizing the update: `update_signed_ack`